appbaseio/Docs/content/docs/pipelines/how-to/index.md

 Making a proper search pipeline can be a hard task.
 This guide explains how to use all the pre-built plugins provided by ReactiveSearch in order to make a **relevant** search pipeline.
 [Read More](relevant-search-stages)

+## Caching and Analytics

+Caching and Analytics are some of the most important features for an user facing search endpoint.
+This guide explains how to use pre-built stages to use cache and record analytics for recording user data.
+[Read More](caching-and-recording-analytics)

+## Solr Pipeline

+ReactiveSearch Pipelines also work with Solr as a backend.
+This pipeline demonstrates how Solr (or Fusion) can be used as a valid backend with ReactiveSearch.
+[Read More](solr-pipeline)

+## MongoDB Pipeline

+ReactiveSearch Pipeline also works with MongoDB as a backend.
+This pipeline demonstrates how MongoDB can be used as a valid backend with ReactiveSEarch.
+[Read More](mongodb-pipeline)

 ## Error Handling in Pipelines

 Handling errors gracefully is a skill that a lot of developers crave.
 ReactiveSearch Pipelines makes it easy to handle pipeline errors and return distinct responses for better understanding.
 [Read More](error-handling-in-pipeline)